Dfte/Discovery/README.md

 # To Do list :

+ -Document gathering :
      - Search for sensitive files on Pastebin/Github (ON GOING)
+     - Google dorks (index of, error message)

+ -Harvesting :
- - Find a way to detect emails patterns
+     - Find a way to detect emails patterns using email-format.com
-     - Query HaveIBeenPowned API to gather statistics about pwned emails : email-format.com
+     - Query HaveIBeenPowned API to gather statistics about pwned emails

-  - Improve the scanning function for different services :
+     - Archive.org : error messages

+ -Scanning function
      - May be add some web scanner or API that detects flaws related to a certain CMS
      - Add Http screenshot
      - Parse output of searchsploit results
      - Add UDP scans
      - Searchsploit

- - Add the possibility to use some modules with a list of domains (will be done for --subbrute/--sublist, and --harvest but not  for --gather because they are 80% chances we got blocked by google, tho i might implement it when i'll find a way to bypass googles captacha)
- - Thread files downloads
- - Add IP/domains discovery :
+     - Dirbuster ? http/s vhost/ipt
+     - If SVN or .git -> dvcs ripper ???

+ -DNS enumeration
+    - Create list of IP using ripe databsaes results
     - add BING ip2host to detect new virtual hosts
     - check for reverse dns (PTR ?)
     - Check CN's in protocoles' certificates (ssh, ftps....)

- - In the end get ride of the API's (especially the whatcms api and the hunter/rocketreach)(converning the shodan one i guess it's not that important)
- - Add a real configuration file
- - Google dorks (index of, error message)
- - Archive.org : error messages
+ -Configuration file :
- - Add the possibility to delete or not the downloaded files (document gathering)
+    - Add a real configuration file (give possibility to remove github repos, pastes, downloaded files (if there are no warning words in them)

- - Implement admin interface bruteforce
- - If SVN or .git -> dvcs ripper
- - Dirbuster ? http/s vhost/ip
- - Threader le tout
+ -Final :
     - Search on the deep web
- - Create list of IP using ripe databsaes results
+    - Threads files downloads and modules so that they can work in parrallel
+    - Get ride of the API's (especially the whatcms api and the hunter/rocketreach)
+    - Add the possibility to use some modules with a list of domains (at least --sublist/--subrute and --harvest)